Lykuid/sample-eb-project/blog.md

 We used the node base docker image.
 This allows us to select our platform from standard docker registries independent of the platforms Elastic Beanstalk provides.

+We begin by placing a `Dockerfile` for a node project.

 ```
 FROM node:boron